NZR AB class: Construction and design

-The genesis of the A^{B} class originated from the construction of A class 4-6-2 No. 409 at Addington Railway Workshops in 1906.
+The genesis of the A^{B} class originated from the construction of A class 4-6-2 No. 409 at Addington Railway Workshops near Christchurch in 1906.
 A two-cylinder simple-expansion locomotive, 409 was initially classified A^{B} to differentiate it from the four-cylinder compound A and A^{D} class locomotives, which were by and large of a similar design although built as compounds.
 A^{B} 409 was, in reality, the experimental locomotive for what would become the most prolific type on the New Zealand Railways network, with construction beginning on a new prototype 4-6-2 in 1915.

-The new locomotive, A^{B} 608, was to a completely different design from A^{B} 409 when it emerged from the Addington Workshops in 1915.
-Although largely similar to the A class, it had a new design of cab and boiler, which was fitted with a superheater after trials conducted on A^{B} 409.
+The new locomotive, A^{B} 608, was to a completely different design from A^{B} 409 when it emerged from the Addington Railway Workshops in 1915.
+Although largely similar to the A class, it had a brand new design of cab and boiler, which was fitted with a superheater after trials conducted on A^{B} 409.
 It also had the distinctive Vanderbilt tender, which would become a hallmark of the A^{B} class during its working life.
 This locomotive was to become the first of 142 similar locomotives built by various builders in New Zealand and the United Kingdom for NZR, the most numerous class of any locomotive in New Zealand.

-Two North British-made locomotives were lost in the wreck of the SS Wiltshire in May 1922.
+Two North British-made locomotives were lost in the wreckage of the SS Wiltshire in May 1922.